nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 When `Object.defineProperty()` is called on `target`, the return value is `target`.
 When `Reflect.defineProperty()` is called on `target`, the return value is `true`, indicating that the operation succeeded.
 Since the `defineProperty` proxy trap requires a boolean value to be returned, it's better to use `Reflect.defineProperty()` to implement the default behavior when necessary.

+#### getOwnPropertyDescriptor() Methods

-The `Object.getOwnPropertyDescriptor()` method coerces its first argument into an object when a primitive value is passed and then continues the operation whereas `Reflect.getOwnPropertyDescriptor()` throws an error if the first argument is a primitive value.
-Here's an example:
+The `Object.getOwnPropertyDescriptor()` method coerces its first argument into an object when a primitive value is passed and then continues the operation.
+On the other hand, the `Reflect.getOwnPropertyDescriptor()` method throws an error if the first argument is a primitive value.
+Here's an example showing both:

 ```js
 let descriptor1 = Object.getOwnPropertyDescriptor(2, "name");